danielsanchez93/danielsanchez93/README.md

 - [ ] 🕹 10/10 IGN (Soon)

 # 🤔 What I know
-  - Unity3D
+  - Unity3D 🎮
+  - Accesibility 🦽 (several papers/presentations in order to use this in commercial games)
-  - Sprite and illustration stack (CPS, Ps, Aseprite)
+  - Sprite and illustration stack 🖍 (CPS, Ps, Aseprite)
-  - Blender
-  - Arduino and electronics
+  - Arduino and electronics 🔌
-  - Audio stack (Reaper, Audacity, Lmms, Bosca Ceoil)
+  - Audio stack 🎶 (Reaper, Audacity, Lmms, Bosca Ceoil)
-  -
+  - How to fly an airplane 🛬 (I cannot promise to land very smoothly)
+  - How to use a katana ⚔ (really)

 # 🔭 I’m currently working on:
-  - Spooky Helper by Narwhalcorn
+  - 👻 Spooky Helper by Narwhalcorn
-  - Twitch bot as stream assistant with waifus
+  - 🤖 Twitch bot as stream assistant with waifus
-  - Accesibility bundle for Unity
+  - 👨‍🦽👩‍🦽 Accesibility bundle for Unity
-  - Online career as streamer
+  - 📹 Online career as streamer

 # 🌱 I’m currently learning ...
   - Blender 🎲